-McKinsey & Company, advisor to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic
+McKinsey, adviser to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic

 The company that would become Purdue Pharma was purchased by three brothers in 1952.
 One of the brothers, Arthur Sackler, died years before the company launched OxyContin.

 The family of another brother, the late Mortimer Sackler, declined through a spokesman to comment.
 That side of the family said in a Purdue Pharma bankruptcy court filing that executive management of Purdue hired McKinsey, not the board of directors.
-It said the board ``never adopted McKinsey’s recommendations or told management to do so.''
+It said the board “never adopted McKinsey’s recommendations or told management to do so.”

 A lawyer for the family of the late Raymond Sackler, the third brother, said the board relied on McKinsey for advice, citing a 2013 memorandum from McKinsey to the company.